jtgry/lakemartinchiro/site/content/our-services.md

     content: 'Used to reduce pain, swelling and spasms.
-The Deep tissue laser therapy is a non-invasive, It is a handheld device that emits Low level- laser light energy that cells use to heal injured tissue and reduce pain and inflammation. and painless therapy for the treatment of pain and inflammation.
-Treatment can help chronic pain and inflammation due to its capability to penetrate the skin and treat soft tissue injuries. '
+The Deep tissue laser therapy is a non-invasive, It is a handheld device that emits Low level- laser light energy that cells use to heal injured tissue and reduce pain and inflammation. and painless therapy for the treatment of pain and inflammation. '
     image: uploads/chiro-backbone.svg
   - template: block-item
     name: 'IASTM Therapy '